ArsenalGunners/MVMDD/README.md

 ![image](https://github.com/CollabAR-Source/MVMDD/blob/master/example.PNG)

 ### 1.2 Augmented image set
 We apply data augmentation techniques on the pristine image set to generate a new augmented image set.
-Specifically, **three types of image distortion** are considered, *motion blur, Gaussian blur, and Gaussian noise*.
+Specifically, **three types of image distortion** are considered: *motion blur, Gaussian blur, and Gaussian noise*.
 Motion blur always appears because of the movement of mobile and head-mounted AR devices.
 Gaussian blur is used to simulate defocus and underwater effects.
 And Gaussian noise is evident in dim light conditions because of the high ISO value.

 For each type of distortion, **eight distortion levels** are considered.
-We are using the following models to augment images:
+We are using the following models to augment the images:

 - Motion blur:
   - Sun, Jian, Wenfei Cao, Zongben Xu, and Jean Ponce.
 "Learning a convolutional neural network for non-uniform motion blur removal."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 769-777.
 2015.